 You can usually get one from about 50 euros per hour, depending on size of the boat and whether it’s self-drive or comes with a skipper.
 So if you want to set your own pace, rent a boat, grab a few cases of Heineken and have yourself a fun afternoon on the canals.
 If you’re driving yourself though just make sure someone is staying sober.
 Drinking and driving applies to boats too!

-If you’d rather have the drinks provided for too, rent a private canal booze cruise as a family or group!
+If you’d rather have the drinks provided for too, take a booze cruise with pizza and drinks!

 7. VISIT THE MUSEUMS AT MUSEUMPLEIN